 “Thank You for Comforting Me,” Says Widow Sharifa

-Daouda, an Open Doors worker in Cameroon, visited Sharifa* last year, shortly after Boko Haram kidnapped and murdered her husband.
+Daouda, an Open Doors worker in Cameroon, visited Sharifa* last year, shortly after an extremist group that is located primarily in Northern Nigeria kidnapped and murdered her husband.
 Sharifa was so heartbroken and traumatized she could hardly speak.
 She stared blankly into space, clearly struggling to come to terms with the attack and its devastating result.

 Sharifa recalled with pain that afternoon of July 24th when suspected Boko Haram militants arrived at their village of Balgaram in the extreme north of Cameroon.
 The militants caught the family at home.
 Some of the older children managed to get out of the house, but Sharifa and her younger children could not escape before the militants arrived.
 They watched helplessly as the attackers bundled Jean Marcel into a car and drove away after hearing that he was a pastor.
 Not long after that terrible moment, they learned that he was dead.